List of obelisks in Rome

 The city of Rome harbours thirteen ancient obelisks, the most in the world.
 There are eight ancient Egyptian and five ancient Roman obelisks in Rome, together with a number of more modern obelisks; there was also until 2005 an ancient Ethiopian obelisk in Rome.

 The Romans used special heavy cargo carriers called obelisk ships to transport the monuments down the Nile to Alexandria and from there across the Mediterranean Sea to Rome.
 On site, large Roman cranes were employed to erect the monoliths.

 Ancient Egyptian obelisks

 At least eight obelisks created in antiquity by the Egyptians were taken from Egypt after the Roman conquest and brought to Rome.

 Ancient Roman obelisks

 At least five obelisks were manufactured in Egypt in the Roman period at the request of the wealthy Romans, or made in Rome as copies of ancient Egyptian originals.

 Obelisk of Axum

 There was also an Ethiopian obelisk in Rome, the Obelisk of Axum, 24 m, placed in the Piazza di Porta Capena.
 It had been taken from Axum by the Italian Army during the Italian occupation of Ethiopia in 1937.
 It was struck by lightning in May 2002.
-After being restored, it was cut into three pieces and returned to Ethiopia in April 2005.
+After being restored, it was returned to Ethiopia in April 2005.